arelthia/add-widget-after-content/readme.txt

 = Can you tell the widget which post types to display on? = The settings page is located under the "Appearance" menu.
 On the settings page you can exclude a post type or a post format.

+= How can I add the widget area after my page builder content? = Go to Appearance > Widget After Content and set the Widget Priority to 99.

+= How can I add the widget area above/before my recent posts? = Go to Appearance > Widget After Content and set the Widget Priority to 10.

+= How do I add the widget area after my WordPress comments? = AWAC can now be added after the comments form <a target="_blank" href="https://pintopsolutions.com/downloads/awac-comments/?utm_source=awacpage&utm_medium=doclink&utm_content=awaccomments&utm_campaign=plugin">Learn More</a>

+= How do I style the widget area? =
+Style the AWAC After Content Widget Area <a target="_blank" href="https://pintopsolutions.com/downloads/awac-widget-area-styles/?utm_source=awacpage&utm_medium=doclink&utm_content=awacstyles&utm_campaign=plugin/">Learn More</a>
+Here are some <a href="https://pintopsolutions.com/doc/placing-widgets-side-side/">Style Tips</a>

 == Screenshots ==